mucommander/mucommander/package/readme.txt

 Bug fixes:
 - The Start Menu group the application is placed in is now named 'muCommander' instead of 'Unknown' on Windows.
 - The application sometimes cannot start after being killed.
+- Ignore milliseconds when comparing a folder that resides in an SFTP server.

 Known issues:
 - Some translations may not be up-to-date.